-Experience and training included: Residential programs and group homes; Teaching at court schools and other staff members have degrees from a junior college or university.
-One staff member worked at juvenile hall in Mendocino County and another was in Sacramento; Staff members graduated with degrees in Sociology and Criminal justice.
+Experience and training included: Life experience, Juvenile service from 9 to 30 years.
+Law degree, Residential program, and group homes; teaching at court schools and other staff members have degrees from a Junior College or University.
+Staff members graduated with degrees in Sociology and Criminal justice.
 Some of the training includes Aggression Replacement Training as well as a 40-hour training program.